KDE/syntax-highlighting/README.md

 It's meant as a building block for text editors as well as for simple highlighted text rendering (e.g. as HTML), supporting both integration with a custom editor as well as a ready-to-use QSyntaxHighlighter sub-class.

+## Out of scope

+To not turn this into yet another text editor, the following things are considered out of scope:

+* code folding, beyond providing folding range information
+* auto completion
+* spell checking
+* user interface for configuration
+* management of text buffers or documents

+If you need any of this, check out [KTextEditor](https://api.kde.org/frameworks/ktexteditor/html/).

 ## Syntax Definition Files